 Start Your Claim If You Slipped On Water In A Supermarket

 You’ve now reached the end of our guide about claiming compensation if you’ve slipped on water in a supermarket.
 We hope that, following our advice, you’d like to use us to make your claim.
-If so, you can get in touch in a number of different ways.
+If so, you can get in touch in several different ways.
 These include:

 - Calling our retail accident claims specialists on 0800 073 8801.